 - South Russian Shepherd Dog (ovcharka)

-If doubt arises as to whether a dog belongs to one of the prohibited dog breeds or cross-breeds hereof, the police may request that the possessor proves the dog's breed or type.
+If doubt arises as to whether a dog belongs to one of the prohibited dog breeds or mixed-breeds hereof, the police may request that the possessor proves the dog's breed or type.

 The Act on Dogs does not lay down rules on the method of proving that the dog is not prohibited.
 It may constitute sufficient proof of the dog's breed, if the owner can produce a pedigree chart or a certificate relating to the dog and its parents or statements proving the dog's descent.
 These statements cannot only be based on the dog's appearance or behavior.
 The statements must prove the dog’s descent (parents, siblings).
 It is not mandatory that the statements have been issued by a veterinarian.